 - Inflation

 - What is the geometry of the magma chamber?

 - What is the potential for an eruption?

 - Eruption

 - Where is the deformation occurring?

 - What is the ongoing potential for an eruption?

 - Dike intrusions

-- What the geometry of the intrusion?
+- What is the geometry of the intrusion?

+- What is the pressure change and/or amount of opening/dilatation?